NethServer/docs/administrator-manual/en/firewall.rst

 Download and upload bandwidth can be automatically calculated using the :guilabel:`Speedtest` button.

 Each provider represents a WAN connection and is associated with a network adapter.
-Each provider defines a :dfn:`weight`: to an higher the :index:`weight` correspond an higher priority of the network card associated with the provider.
+Each provider defines a :dfn:`weight`: the higher the weight, the higher the priority of the network card associated with the provider.

 The system can use WAN connections in two modes: